zmo2s/Chess/README.md

 # Chess
-Game echess with socket and session
+Game chess with socket and session